Alnwick Castle Grounds

 Alnwick Castle’s Grounds are a blend of history, natural beauty, and peaceful spaces to explore.
 Stretching from the River Aln to the Castle’s ancient walls, the Grounds provide a perfect setting for gentle walks, picnics, photography, or simply enjoying the scenery.

-The Pastures and the Lion Bridge
+The Pastures and Lion Bridge

 The Baileys and Courtyards